 When teaching swimming lessons to beginners, if they have learnt the skills outlined above, they will be well placed to begin learning some swimming techniques.
 Introducing each of the four basic swimming strokes involves breaking each stroke into its components.
 For this, we use BLABT (body position, legs, arms, breathing and timing), where you use separate drills to teach each part of the stroke.

 Download How To Be A Swimming Teacher and discover everything you need to teach outstanding swimming lessons that get results.
-Click here for more details.
+Click here for an INSTANT PREVIEW.

 $19.99